robert-chiniquy/second-order-graph-trial/README.md

 For a bipartite graph of {P, R}, partition P into sets such that every element in partition is adjacent to exactly the same nodes in R.

+# Solutions

+- a Datalog one using Crepe
+- A hand-coded one with HashMaps

+Any other ideas are welcome!

 # Current Results

 Comparing the Datalog impl to a for loops and hashmaps impl: The Datalog impl using Crepe is incredibly slower, but I think that is due to use of `_` in expressions, in Crepe I believe this unneccessarily matches against every item of the set, so refactoring the logic to not need it is a next step.